boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/google-bigquery.md

    ![Choose data source](/static/assets/working-with-datasource/data-connectors/images/GoogleBigQuery/ChooseDS.png)

-> **NOTE:**  You can also create a data source from the home page by clicking the **Data Sources** menu from left menu panel and **Create Data Source** from the data sources page.
+> **NOTE:**  You can also create a data source from the home page by clicking on the **Data Sources** menu on the left menu panel and selecting **Create Data Source** from the data sources page.

    ![Choose data source server](/static/assets/working-with-datasource/data-connectors/images/GoogleBigQuery/ChooseDS_server.png)

 ## Authentication with Google BigQuery

-Use the following steps to authenticate with Google BigQuery server:
+Use the following steps to authenticate with the Google BigQuery server:

-1. Click the data source, you will be prompted with a login window.
-Enter the credentials of your Google BigQuery account to authorize.
+1. Click on the data source, and you will be prompted with a login window.
+Enter the credentials for your Google BigQuery account to authorize.

    ![Google BigQuery Login](/static/assets/working-with-datasource/data-connectors/images/GoogleBigQuery/GoogleBQ_Login.png)